Download App for Offline Notes - Download

 The Gift in Wartime Exercise Class 11 English: Summary & Questions Answers

 The Gift in Wartime is a poem told from the perspective of a young bride whose husband has died in the Vietnam War.
 It describes the "gifts" they exchanged - she gave him her youth, beauty, love and a springtime.
 In return, all she receives are his military medals and badges along with his lifeless body.
-This poem is in class 11 English poem unit 4 and it's exercise question answers solution and summary with PDF download link is in this article.
+This poem is in class 11 English poem unit 4 and it's exercise question answers solution and summary is in this article.

-The Gift in Wartime Exercise PDF
+The Gift in Wartime Exercise

 The Gift in Wartime by Tran Mong Tu Summary